Immigration, deportation, and Catholic principles: 21 points

 Peace, i.e., the stability and security of a just order.
 “Authority should ensure by morally acceptable means the security of society and its members.
 It is the basis of the right to legitimate personal and collective defense” (CCC 1909).

-A right to live in one’s own country or homeland, i.e., a right not to migrate, is rooted in the dignity of the human person, the primacy of family, the ties of community, the principle of private property, and the necessity of peace and security, among other factors.
+The right to live in one’s own country or homeland, i.e., “the right not to emigrate, that is, to remain in one’s homeland”—and, by implication, the right not to be deported from one’s homeland—is a fundamental, pre-political right rooted in all of the above principles (the dignity of the human person, the primacy of family, the ties of community, the principle of private property, and the necessity of peace and security, among others).
+In the words of Pope St. John Paul II, “It is a basic human right to live in one’s own country.”
+Like the right to life, the right to work and marry, and other basic rights, this right is not granted by the state, but must be recognized and protected by it.
 People are not property of the state, and the state cannot dispossess people of their rightful connection to their homeland and deport them to another land that is not their home.
+For example, the deportation of medieval Jews from various nations (for example, France and England) in which they had long resided was a violation of this fundamental right.

 Deporting migrants from a country that is not their homeland, and returning them to their homeland—i.e., involuntary repatriation—is thus permissible in some cases, as in the examples above.
-In other cases, such involuntary repatriation may be extrinsically evil, based on factors other than homeland rights (see, e.g., 11, 15 and 16 below).
+This does not mean it is always permissible!
+Deporting a person back to their homeland from a country that is not their homeland may not be intrinsically evil, but, based on other factors, it might still be extrinsically evil (see, e.g., 11, 15 and 16 below).

 The “homeland” to which one has a moral claim is not necessarily the land of one’s birth, nor is it necessarily defined by legal nationality or citizenship or lack thereof.
-For example, consider a person who was born in the United States, but was then raised from infancy in another country without ever setting foot in the US.
-Under the 14th Amendment, such people enjoy birthright citizenship—but this is a legal right granted by the state, not an inalienable moral or human right.
+Again, this fundamental right is pre-political and is not negated where it is not recognized in law, though the law may go beyond this right in offering other rights.
+For example, a person born in the United States but raised from infancy in another country without ever setting foot in the US is legally a US citizen—but this is a legal right granted by our government, not an inalienable moral or human right.
 On the other hand, consider a person who was born in another country but raised from infancy in the US without ever living in any other country.
-While the US does not automatically grant citizenship rights to such people, morally speaking they have the same inalienable right to the US as their homeland as anyone who has lived here since birth.
-These are extreme cases, but they serve to establish the principle that the homeland to which one has a moral right is not established by birth location or nationality laws.
+While the US does not automatically grant citizenship rights to such people, morally speaking they have the same fundamental right to the US as their homeland as anyone born and raised here—and, if we were to deport them, this would be a fundamental injustice no different from deporting any American citizen.

 The right to live in one’s homeland is not forfeited by lawless or criminal actions.
 When a person commits serious crimes in their homeland necessitating incarceration, it is both normal and just to incarcerate them in their own land, where family, loved ones, and advocates have access to them.
 If a person commits crimes abroad, in a country not their own, it may be necessary for them to be incarcerated abroad, or they may be deported back to their home country.
 In the most extreme cases, if a person commits acts of terror or treason against their own country, it might be justified to remove them to a military camp such as Guantánamo Bay, or perhaps even to deport them to another country to which, by their treasonous actions, they showed their true loyalty.
 Short of these extremes, even grave criminal actions do not justify removing a person from their rightful homeland.